vicky-liu17/vicky-blogs/Introduction to the Philosophy of Science and Research Methodology/Definition.md

 - Narrow: A lexical definition is too narrow if there are things that its definiens does not apply to, shich is should.

+- Stipulative definitions cannot be more or less accurate, because accuracy can only be estimated in relation to target.
+Stipulative definitions do not have targets.

 #### Vagueness and Ambiguity

 - Purpose dependent: the quality of a stipulative definition is dependent on its purpose and is therefore purpose dependent.